JetBrains/kotlin-multiplatform-dev-docs/topics/ios-ci-cd-teamcity.md

 ### Connect the repository

-To run the pipeline automatically when you push changes, connect your GitHub repository to the TeamCity project.
+To automate this process, authorize TeamCity to monitor your GitHub repository and trigger new builds on every push.

-1. In the IDE, click **Connect repository**.
+1. After the first deployment pipeline finishes successfully, click **Connect repository** in the IDE.
-2. In the browser, click **Authorize JetBrains** to authorize the IDE integration.
+2. In the browser, click **Authorize JetBrains** to grant access to your repository.
 3. Select the repository and branch that TeamCity should monitor.
 4. Commit and push the generated pipeline configuration files.